In the world of outdoor elliptical bikes there are two top contenders. StreetStrider and ElliptiGo.

 This is a sporty, fast, exhilarating, and fun exercise bike designed to be ridden by all.

 StreetStrider Outdoor Elliptical Bike Models

 StreetStrider offers 3 variations on their elliptical tricycle design to help customers find the ideal fit for their riding needs.

 The 3i model is the most basic option offered by StreetStrider, with 3 speeds and a frame suitable for riders up to 300 pounds.
 Its frame weighs 53 pounds and includes breaks for both the front wheels and the back wheel.

-This model is the preferred choice for customers who are less familiar with riding in general and are curious about the StreetStrider’s tricycle design and innovative turning system.
-It’s retail price, the cheapest of all of the company’s vehicles.
+This model is the preferred choice for customers who are less familiar with riding in general and are curious about StreetStrider’s tricycle design and innovative turning system.
+Its retail price is the cheapest of all of the company’s vehicles.